Pavan2811141/azure-end-to-end-nyc-taxi-data-pipeline/README.md

 This project implements an end-to-end **cloud data engineering pipeline** for processing NYC Taxi trip data using Microsoft Azure.

 The pipeline follows a **Bronze-Silver-Gold (Medallion) Architecture**.
-Azure Data Factory is used for data ingestion, Azure Data Lake Storage Gen2 is used for cloud data storage, and Azure Databricks with PySpark is used for data transformation and processing.
+Azure Data Factory is used for data ingestion, Azure Data Lake Storage Gen2 is used for data storage, and Azure Databricks with PySpark is used for data transformation and processing.

-The raw NYC Taxi data is dynamically ingested from an HTTP source into ADLS Gen2, transformed using PySpark in Azure Databricks, and processed through the Silver and Gold layers.
-The Gold layer uses **Delta Lake and Delta Tables** to provide curated, analytical-ready data for downstream analysis and reporting.
+The raw NYC Taxi data is dynamically ingested from an HTTP source into ADLS Gen2, transformed using PySpark in Azure Databricks, and stored in the Silver and Gold layers.
+The Gold layer uses **Delta Lake and Delta Tables** to provide curated and analytical-ready data for downstream analysis and reporting.

 ---